carlohamalainen/carlohamalainen.github.io/content/posts/2018-11-22-optimising-treehash-calculations.md

 }
 ```

 The next thing is the [tree hash algorithm](https://docs.aws.amazon.com/amazonglacier/latest/dev/checksum-calculations.html).
-This is basically a <a ref="https://en.wikipedia.org/wiki/Merkle_tree">Merkle tree</a> on SHA256.
+This is basically a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) on SHA256.

 In short, we divide the file into 1Mb blocks and hash each of them.
 Then we hash pairs, pairs of pairs, and so on, until we have one block left.
 For example a 4Mb file would take two steps of hashing: